Set up a street play session

 To apply, you need to:

-complete our online Apply for a road closure form at least eight weeks in advance of your Street Play session.
+complete our online apply for a street play road closure form at least eight weeks in advance of your Street Play session.
 Main roads, or those on a bus route, cannot be closed.

-submit a map of where you wish the closures to be.
+submit a map of where you wish the closures to be to email@example.com as soon as you have sent in your application.

 complete a risk assessment.